 - Periodontal abscesses usually develop deeper in the gums, often in a periodontal pocket.

 - A pericoronal abscess typically develops around the crown of a tooth that hasn't fully broken through the gums (such as an impacted wisdom tooth).

-Staying on top of your oral health by seeing your dentist for regular checkups will help you detect and treat any abscesses before they can cause complications.
+Staying on top of your oral health by seeing your dentist for regular check-ups will help you detect and treat any abscesses before they can cause complications.
 As the NIH notes, an untreated abscess can spread infection to other parts of the oral cavity, like the jawbone, and even lead to the loss of the nearby tooth.

 When evaluating an abscess, your dentist will take note of your symptoms and will likely take panoramic X-rays to determine the source of the infection, notes the BMJ.

 Usually, the first step for treating an abscess involves eliminating the infection.
-Your dentist might give you a prescription for antibiotics, reports the Government of Alberta.
-They might also drain the abscess to remove the pus, which can help relieve any discomfort.
+Your dentist may give you a prescription for antibiotics, reports the Government of Alberta.
+They may also drain the abscess to remove the pus, which can help relieve any discomfort.
 In more serious cases, there is a chance that your dentist will need to remove the nearby tooth or perform surgery to restore any bone damaged by the abscess.

 A strong oral care routine at home can help you manage the symptoms of gum disease, reduce the risk of cavities and prevent future abscesses from developing.
 Brushing twice a day and flossing daily will help you remove plaque and food bits from your gums and the surface of your teeth.
 Along with a good oral care routine, limiting sugary foods and drinks and avoiding tobacco will also help you keep your gums and teeth as healthy as possible.
-If you're not sure where to start when it comes to your oral health, remember that your dentist is an excellent source of advice on how to minimize your risk of dental infection.
+If you're not sure where to start when it comes to your oral health, remember that your dentist is an excellent source of advice on how to minimise your risk of dental infection.